 The long-term need and vision for a state-of-the-art communication center has been well established at Thiel.
 The center's primary benefactor, Trustee Emeritus Dr. James Pedas '50, provided his initial gift for this project in 2006.
-However, the balance of his pledge payments are contingent on the College raising $1 million this year.

 The Pedas Communication Center is not just a "bricks-n-mortar" project.
 What was initially conceived as a resource for Communications majors has blossomed into an academic hub for all Thiel students to develop communication proficiencies for successful careers and lives.
 Situated in the heart of Thiel's campus, the center will greet prospective students, their parents and other college guests.